 In the state of Maryland, you’re required by law to meet several requirements for your business name.
 Here’s a quick glimpse at the rules for LLCs:

-- Your name must include the phrase “limited liability company” or the abbreviation “LLC” or “LC” or a close variation of these
+- Your name must include the phrase “limited liability company” or the abbreviations “LLC” or “LC” or a close variation of these

 - Your name cannot imply that you are organized for a purpose other than what is permitted by your Articles of Organization